AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

     - return `census_in_proportions`

 ### Class `ClusterProfiler`:

+A `ClusterProfiler` object summarizes each cluster's overall pattern-of-use features and infers its demographics distributions based on the mapping from its softmax transformed geographical patterns to the census data.

 - **Attributes**:
   - `feat_groups`: static class variable, a list of feature groups and expected prefixes in rider features DataFrame